 I’d like to stay overseas after the program ends.
 Is that okay?

 The Office of International Programs will not cover any additional expenses incurred after the program ends (additional hotel nights, transportation costs, etc) or flight change fees.
-If you purchase a plane ticket separately, we will only reimburse up to the same amount as the group flight and reimbursement cannot be made until you submit a travel advance request prior to departure per policies set by Purchasing and Payables.
+If you purchase a plane ticket separately, you can only be reimbursed up to the same amount as the group flight and reimbursement cannot be made until you submit a travel advance request prior to departure per policies set by Procurement.

 What kinds of expenses cannot be covered?